sminagil/KORONA.pos-Client-ScannerScale/README.md

       stty -file=/dev/ttyS0 -raw
       java -jar /opt/koronaposj/bin/scale-connector.jar &

-    Note: The only difference is the - in front of raw

 #### 5) Setup external system call
     Log into www.koronacloud.com and go to Settings > External System Calls.
 Create a new external system call with the name "Get Weight" and use the following Display URL: